romaric-oci/documentation/content/developer/reference/module.rst

     When a module is installed, all of its dependencies are installed before it.
 Likewise dependencies are loaded before a module is loaded.

+    All modules depends on module ``base`` even if it's not specified explicitly.
 ``data`` (``list(str)``)
     List of data files which must always be installed or updated with the module.
 A list of paths from the module root directory